petervaro/strim/README.md

 [![status-badge](https://ci.codeberg.org/api/badges/13539/status.svg)][badge]

-This crate provides a single procedural macro that removes all blank lines and leading and trailing whitespace from a string or byte-string literal.
+This crate provides a single procedural macro that removes all blank lines and leading and trailing whitespace from a string, byte-string, and C-string literals.

 ## Rationale

-Rust's string (and byte-string) literals are very convenient to use when it comes to breaking them into multiple lines by utilising the `\` character, e.g.
+Rust's string (byte-string, and C-string) literals are very convenient to use when it comes to breaking them into multiple lines by utilising the `\` character, e.g.

 ```rust
 let string = "\